 |Aktivitets nivå :||Aktivitetsferie - Fotturer - Kultur & Tema reiser (standard) - Reise for single - Villmarks opplevelser|

-The day is spent in the 'Pink City' of Marrakech where we can soak up the atmosphere, with views of the snow-capped peaks of the High Atlas in the background.
-The town is a maze of bustling bazaars, palaces and mosques.
+The day is spent in the 'Pink City' of Marrakech where we can soak up the atmosphere of the towns maze of bustling bazaars, palaces and mosques.
 In the morning we have a guided tour to orientate ourselves and the afternoon is free for individual sightseeing.
 You can choose whether to brave the haggling of the souks, visit the more peaceful Jardin Majorelle or relax in one of the hammam steam baths.
-In the evening we can visit the Djemma el Fna, the open-air central square around which Marrakech revolves.
+In the evening we visit the Djemma el Fna, the open-air central square around which Marrakech revolves.
 The name literally means 'place of death' as it was the place where the Sultans used to display the heads of their enemies.
-Now, with the snake charmers, water-sellers, travelling musicians, acrobats and food stalls it is a place of entertainment for both locals and visitors.
+Now, with the snake charmers, juice-sellers, travelling musicians, acrobats and food stalls it is a place of entertainment for both locals and visitors. *Comfortable Hotel*

 Today we drive into the High Atlas Mountains.
 The road up to the mountains is a real switchback but very scenic.
 Eventually we cross the Tizi'n'Tichka which, at 2260m, is the highest road pass in Morocco.
 This is a narrow range of mountains and we soon drop into the gorge on the other side.
 It is here that we turn off into a wide valley towards Telouet where we stop to take a look at the Kasbah.
 This amazing fortress/palace was the stronghold of the Glaoui clan until the late fifties.
 From their mountain eyrie the tentacles of their power spread out, not only across Morocco but also shook European politics.
 On their downfall they were dispersed and the castle fell into disrepair.
 Consequently, we can now only look at this labyrinthine mass from the outside.
-From here we push on to Anmiter where we have lunch before walking gently uphill for an hour to our gite (bags are transported separately).
-Late in the afternoon there's the option to walk up to a rocky viewpoint overlooking the hills surrounding Tijhza gite.
+From here we travel on to Anmiter where we have lunch before walking gently uphill for an hour to our riad through lush farm land of fruits, nuts and vegetables (our luggage will be transported to the village for us). *Riad*

-We say goodbye to Tijhza and return to Marrakech by lunchtime, leaving the afternoon free for more sightseeing such as Majorelle Gardens or some last minute shopping.
-Alternatively, you may decide to relax in the hotel and enjoy the swimming pool.
+We say goodbye to Tijhza and return to Marrakech by lunchtime leaving the afternoon free for more sightseeing such as Menara Gardens or some last minute shopping.
+Alternatively, you may decide to relax in the hotel and enjoy the swimming pool. * *

-For those on group flights, these depart in the morning and will arrive in the UK the same day.
-End Marrakech
+For those on group flights, these depart Marrakech in the morning and arrive in the UK the same day. **

-Moroccan food is, generally speaking, excellent though not particularly varied.
-Breakfasts usually consist of bread and jam with coffee or tea.
-When eating out, meals are reasonably priced - kebab and bread cost only about GBP4 (approx. .
-USD6.50).
-In main towns it is possible to find very good French and Moroccan restaurants where a meal and French wine will cost anything from GBP20 (approx. .
-USD30) upwards.
-Generally dinner is likely to cost between GBP5-10 (approx. .
-USD8-15) depending on what you drink.
-GBP15 (approx. .
-USD25) a day for food should be sufficient.
+All breakfasts, 3 lunches and 4 dinners included.
+Breakfasts usually consist of porridge, bread and jam with coffee or tea.
+When eating out, meals are reasonably priced - kebab and bread cost only about £4 (approx. US$6.50).
+In main towns it is possible to find very good French and Moroccan restaurants where a meal with wine will cost anything from £20 (approx. US$30) upwards.
+Generally dinner is likely to cost between £5-10 (approx. US$8-15) depending on what you drink. £15 (approx. US$25) a day for food should be sufficient.
 Local beers, wines and soft drinks are available at very reasonable prices but you can pay UK prices or more for imported alcohol.
 Your leader can help recommend restaurants each evening.
 Vegetarians can be catered for but there is a fairly limited choice of cous cous and tajine or omelettes.
 This is particularly the case during the more rural or trekking sections of the trip.
 Please note that if you have any special dietary requirements you should inform the Exodus Office prior to the trip.
 If you have a specific medical/dietary need (i.e. coeliac or vegan) you may find it helpful to bring some items of food with you from home.
-Since the EU banned the use of iodine tablets, we are no longer able to provide these on trek.
-The recommended alternative of Biox Aqua drops are not available in Morocco, therefore if you are travelling from UK we advise you buy your own purification tablets in the UK and take them with you.
+If you are travelling from UK we advise you buy your own water purification tablets in the UK and take them with you.
 Bottled water can be purchased throughout the trip.
 Please note recycling is not fully established in Morocco so plastic bottles are an increasing waste problem.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.